medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 ```

 ### Submit a parameter change proposal
-In order to register Oracle's public key and remote report with Panacea, a parameter change proposal must be submit.
+The generated oracle public key and its remote report should be set by governance, a proposal for changing module parameter of oracle module.

 ```shell
 panacead tx gov submit-proposal param-change proposal.json \